Prostitution in Malawi: HIV

 Like other Sub-Saharan Africa countries, HIV is a major problem in Malawi.
 In 2016 the adult prevalence rate was 9.2%.
 Sex workers are a high risk group with a 24.9% prevalence rate in 2016.
 The reluctance of clients to use condoms, and lack of access to health services for sex workers are contributory causes.
 Clients may offer up to 4 times the usual rate for sex without a condom.
 Condoms are also in short supply in some areas of the country.

+COVID

+In 2021, as the COVID-19 pandemic hit Malawi, the Female Sex Workers Association (FSWA) organised protests regarding restrictions on human contact.
+Their leader Zinenani Majawa argued that while the precautions had not been applied to married couples, they were used by the police to restrict the ability of sex workers to make a living.
+She led a protest in Lilongwe where sex-workers were demanding that bars should be allowed to open more freely.
+They took a petition to the council offices.
+Majawa said that their work had been affected by COVID-19 and these drinking establishments were their offices.
+They had rooms over the bars and the police would arrive and beat them.
+In February following a protest the FSWA was offered a loan at a meeting with the office of the President and the Cabinet to compensate then for the bars closing early.
+However Majawa reported to the AIDS and Rights Alliance for Southern Africa (ARASA) that the procedure was so complex that by August they had not seen any money - but the bars still closed.

 Sex trafficking

 Malawi is a source country for women, and children subjected to sex trafficking.
 To a lesser extent, it is a destination country for men, women, and children from Zambia, Mozambique, the African Great Lakes region, and the Horn of Africa who are subjected to sex trafficking, and a transit country for people from these countries exploited in South Africa.
 Traffickers, primarily facilitators or brothel owners, typically lure children from their families in rural areas under pretences of employment opportunities, clothing, or lodging for which they are sometimes charged exorbitant fees, resulting in prostitution coerced through debts.
 Traffickers subject young girls to sexual exploitation in nightclubs or bars.
 Malawian victims of sex trafficking have been identified in Mozambique, South Africa, Zambia, and Tanzania.
 Some young girls are drugged, gang-raped, and exploited in commercial sex.
 Some girls recruited for domestic service are instead forced to marry and subsequently subjected to child sex trafficking by their “husbands”.
 Fraudulent employment agencies lure women and girls to Gulf states where they are exploited in sex trafficking.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Malawi as a Tier 2 country.